anandpr1602/TKinter_ROI_Frames_Selector/README.md

 is a Tkinter-based GUI to select rectangular ROI and choose a set of frames for further image inalysis on Python.

 # Requirements:
-Tkinter:
+"""Tkinter:
   From Python 3.1 - Tkinter is included with all standard Python distribution.
-  NB: for Python 3.x use "import tkinter.Tk()" and NOT "import Tkinter.Tk()"
+  NB: for Python 3.x use"""

-Numpy:
+  import tkinter.Tk() "and NOT" import Tkinter.Tk()

+"""Numpy:"""
+pip install numpy #or
+python -m pip install numpy

+"""PIL:"""
+pip install Pillow #or
+python -m pip install Pillow

+"""ImageIO:"""
+pip install imageio #or
-'pip install numpy' or 'python -m pip install numpy'
+python -m pip install imageio

-, Numpy, PIL, ImageIO.
+""" To open videos ImageIO needs the FFMPEG plugin:""" pip install imageio-ffmpeg

  Install imageio-ffmpeg, ITK packages for opening a wide range of image datasets including movies, HDF, etc. See - https://imageio.readthedocs.io/en/stable/formats.html

 # To see the selected frames and ROIs printed on the screen
 IN: ROI_Frames_Selector.VideoBrowser(<path_to_my_video>)